<<Prev Rule

 (C) ability to correct instances of contractual non-compliance; and

-(D) other relevant evaluation criteria presented in the on-line vendor performance tracking system; and
+(D) other relevant evaluation criteria presented in the online vendor performance tracking system; and

-(2) for the purchase order or contract which is the basis for the report, assign the vendor a letter grade.
+(2) assign the vendor a letter grade.

-(f) State agencies shall independently evaluate the contract performance and use the following grading scale when assigning a letter grade to a vendor:
+(e) State agencies shall independently evaluate the contract performance and use the following grading scale when assigning a letter grade to a vendor:

 (1) A state agency shall assign an "A" when it determines that the vendor significantly exceeded the requirements of the purchase order or contract to the state's benefit, that any problems with the purchase order or contract were minor, and that corrective actions taken by the vendor to address such problems were highly effective.
 If the best value standard was used to award the purchase order or contract, an "A" means that the vendor satisfied that standard.